eike-welk/borg-backup-scripts/README.rst

                           Backups with **Borg**
 ###############################################################################

-This is a collection of scripts and documentation to create daily backups of a personal computer with the program *Borg*.
+This is a collection of scripts and documentation, to create daily backups of a personal computer with the program *Borg*.
 The scripts work only on Linux.

 * Backups are made daily, old backups are deleted.
 The backups are encrypted.